abhiraj-ku/Git-It/README.md

 - `cat-file -p <object-hash>`: Displays the contents of a Git object identified by its hash.

+- `hash-object -w <file_name `: Create a blob object and also write the content in the file.

 ## Requirements

 - Node.js (version >= 10.0.0)